EoRImaging/FHD/dictionary.md

 **stokes_low**: minimum colorbar value for exported Stokes .ps or .png images.
 Applies to all Stokes images: I, Q, U, and V.<br />
   -*Default*: not set <br />

+**version**: unique identifier for the output folder.
+The absolute path to the output will then be `<output_directory>/fhd_<version>`.
+This can be used to build case statements to call specific sets of keywords in a personal script.

 **write_healpix_fits**: create Healpix fits files.
 Healpix fits maps are in units Jy/sr. <br />
   -*Turn off/on*: 0/1 <br />